-A judge is scheduled to receive the full evaluation if more than 50 attorneys appear before them during the evaluation period.
+A judge receives the full evaluation if more than 50 attorneys appear before them during the evaluation period.
 JPEC collects this data from the Administrative Office of the Courts.
 Judges in appellate courts, district courts, juvenile courts, and some justice courts receive a full evaluation.

 Minimum Performance Standards

 The minimum performance standards the evaluation measures are: Legal Ability, Integrity and Judicial Temperament, Administrative Performance, and Procedural Fairness.

 Three minimum performance standards must be passed with a score of at least 3.6:

 - Legal Ability: understanding of the law and any relevant rules of procedure and evidence.

 - Judicial Temperament and Integrity: behaviors and conduct that promote public trust and confidence in the judicial system.